edwardwolcher/edwardwolcher_site/Vault/synonymns.md

 # synonyms

-Artists don't believe in synonyms.
+Poets don't believe in synonyms.
 No two words ever carry the same weight;
 their meanings are made heavy with context.
 Every repetition is a choice,